treefrogframework/treefrog-framework/docs/en/user-guide/debug/index.md

 Now check out whether the browser stops at the previously placed breakpoint.
 Does it stop at the there?

-## Debugging WebSockets with Qt Creator
+## Debugging WebSocket with Qt Creator

-To debug TreeFrog application containing WebSockets, modify Run Configuration of your project:
+To debug TreeFrog application containing WebSocket, modify Run Configuration of your project:

 <div class="center aligned" markdown="1">